Drinking Water Supply and Quality

 Challenges Ahead

-• Ensuring that water supply and quality keeps pace with residential, municipal, and commercial development
+• Ensuring that water supply and quality keeps pace with residential, municipal, and commercial development, especially in view of the recent diversion permit.

 • Ensuring proactive response to drought conditions